dipakkhedkar1104/spring_security_jwt/README.md

-# Demo Book Management App
+# Book Management App

-This is a demo book management application built with Spring Boot.
+This is a book management application built with Spring Boot.
 It leverages JWT for secure authentication and authorization, and Spring Security for role-based access control.
 PostgreSQL is used as the database.

 ## Features